Local Food & Flavours

 Ackee

-The ackee fruit is bright red and when ripe, it bursts open to reveal three large black seeds and bright yellow flesh that tastes and looks similar to scrambled eggs.
+The ackee fruit is bright red and when ripe, it bursts open to reveal three large black seeds and a bright yellow flesh that tastes and looks similar to scrambled eggs.
 It is particularly popular as a breakfast food.
 Ackee is poisonous if the seeds are eaten or if it is consumed before it is fully mature.
-Never open an ackee pod; it will open itself when it is ripe and no longer poisonous.
+Never open an ackee pod; it will open when it is ripe and no longer poisonous.

 Bammy